 Alcohol is served in several beer gardens throughout the Fairgrounds.
 All ages may enter these areas; however, adults 21 and older must have photo ID to order and consume alcohol.
-The La Playa Bar is restricted to age 21 and older after 8:00PM, as is the Coors Light Rock On Stage.
+The Coors Rock On Bar is restricted to age 21 and older after 8:00PM.

 Grandstand: Concessions stands with food, bars, and beer/wine during concerts